|

 How Long Does It Take to Get Into Ketosis After Fasting or Exercise?

 Fasting changes things fast.
 Without food, glycogen runs out quicker.
 In that 2024 fasting study, 95% of participants reached measurable ketones by day four.
-Combine fasting with light cardio, and the time to reach ketosis drops another day.
+Combine fasting with light cardio, and the time to reach ketosis drops by another day.

 Short fasts, 16 or 18 hours, paired with gentle workouts speed the process without strain.
 It’s not about pushing harder; it’s about giving the body the right signals.